 Some skin care product hype might well be a little bit of a marketing ploy to make us part with our money.
-Such as expensive body creams that promise to eradicate stretch marks and cellulite.
-But others most certainly aren’t.
+Such as expensive body creams that promise to completely eradicate stretch marks and cellulite and give us the body of a teenager once again.
+But others most certainly aren’t just all hype.

 If you think of the skin under your eyes, you’ll probably think of thin skin.
 And you’d be right.
-The skin under our eyes is the thinnest skin we have.
+The skin under our eyes is the thinnest. most delicate skin we have.
 Feel your under eye skin now, gently.
-If you squeeze it really gently, you'll feel that it’s soft and almost crepey.
+If you squeeze it really gently, you'll feel that it’s soft and almost creepy.
 It might even stay squashed together or pulled upwards for a few seconds.

 Now think of the skin on your heels.
 Pretty tough, huh?
 The skin on well used areas, such as the feet, tends to be hard, worn and thick, which is nothing like the skin under our eyes.

-The skin is the largest organ in the human body and all areas of our skin need to remain moisturised.
-From the soles of our feet to our under eyes, moisturising helps to keep the skin supple, more elastic and more comfortable.
+The skin is the largest organ in the human body and is our first line of defence against infections, so all areas of our skin need to remain moisturised and protected.
+From the soles of our feet to our under eyes, moisturising adds hydration and helps to keep the skin supple, more elastic and more comfortable.

-Dry skin feels uncomfortable and sometimes itchy, and can look rough, flakey and irritated.
+Dry skin feels uncomfortable and sometimes itchy, and can look rough, flaky and irritated.
 Using a moisturiser helps to replenish lost moisture and keeps the skin happy.

 But as a general rule, not all moisturisers and creams are suitable for all parts of the body.

-This is especially important for the under eye area.
-This area of thin skin is very sensitive and can react to moisturisers and other products that are not meant for use around the eye.
+It's especially important to use the right product for the under eye area and the skin around your eyes.
+This area of skin is thinner than the rest of the skin on the face and is very sensitive.
+It can react to moisturisers and other products that are not meant for use around the eye.
 The skin under the eye is also very delicate and the last thing you want is irritants around the eye area.

 Also, when we blink, the muscles around the eye can move skin care products further towards the eye, and cause irritation, watering, itching and soreness in the eye itself.
 So it’s always best to stick to an designated eye cream.